particle-iot/docs/src/content/getting-started/cloud/device-claiming.md

 ## Setting Wi-Fi credentials

-### Mobile app - Wi-Fi credentials

-The Particle mobile app is intended to set up developer devices, and thus it both sets Wi-Fi credentials and claims the device.
-This is what you want for developer use, but is probably not what you want for products.

 ### Photon setup SDK custom mobile app - Wi-Fi credentials

 The Photon setup SDK allows you to create your own white label iOS or Android mobile app that can set up a Photon or P1.
 It can set up both developer devices as well as simple auth or two-legged shadow auth customers.

 It cannot set up an Argon!

 ### Particle CLI - Wi-Fi credentials